st3v3nmw/obsidian-spaced-repetition/README.md

 - Choosing whether to open the next note automatically after reviewing another

 ### Ignoring some notes

+#### Using tags

+You can review only files with certain tags, this is available in the settings (version 1.2.0 upwards).
+This is convenient for people with hundreds of notes.

+#### Other

 To exclude some notes from the scheduling & review process, click the `Review: Ignore file` option on the file menu: